 Regulation is the most important factor when picking a broker.
 It is not commissions, features or anything else.
 Regulation is what distinguishes the real brokers from the fake, illegal and scam brokers.
 So the first thing to look at when looking at a broker is the regulation.
 Is the broker regulated?
 If yes, where?
-Ideally, a broker should be regulated from big institutions like the SEC, regulations from countries like Cyprus aren’t as ideal.
+Ideally, a broker should be regulated by big institutions like the SEC or FINRA.
+Regulations from countries like Cyprus or the Bahamas aren’t as ideal.
 But the most important thing is still that the broker is regulated at all.
 This should guarantee that the broker is not a scam.
 When checking for regulation, don’t only look at the broker’s own website.
 Look at the claimed regulators side to get the proof.

 2. Investment Products